Skip to main content

 Just by the nature of what you do at your hospital or healthcare facility, healthcare asset tracking presents a few unique challenges.

-You need to ensure the asset tags and barcode labels withstand the type of cleaning and exposure they'll likely get in the hospital environment.
-For example, hospital equipment gets regular sanitizing to ensure the safety of patients.
+You need to ensure the asset tags and barcode labels withstand the cleaning and exposure they're likely to encounter in the hospital environment.
+For example, hospital equipment is regularly sanitized to ensure patient safety.

 You want tags and labels manufactured to withstand cleaning.

-You also want to ensure nobody can remove the tags and labels you're using to prevent possible theft or tampering with the equipment.
+You also want to ensure no one can remove the tags and labels you're using to prevent theft or tampering with the equipment.

 Address Equipment Utilization